 Male Infertility: Causes, Symptoms, and Treatment

 Infertility is often thought of as exclusively a women’s health issue, but the truth is that it can affect anyone regardless of gender.
-About one-third of infertility cases include factors related to male reproductive function.
+About one-third of infertility cases include factors exclusively related to male reproductive function.

-If you’ve experienced infertility, you’re not alone: about 9% of men and about 11% of women in the U.S. have experienced fertility challenges.
+If you’ve experienced infertility, you’re not alone: about 9% of men and 11% of women in the U.S. have faced fertility challenges.
 And while these challenges may feel overwhelming, they do not necessarily mean that you won’t be able to start a family one day — there are a variety of fertility treatment options for both men and women to support your family building journey.

 Below, we explain more about male infertility, including causes, symptoms, and treatment options that can help you build or add to your family.

 Male infertility most often stems from issues with sperm production.
 In some cases, it may be a problem with the quality of your sperm, like how fast or how well your sperm move.
 In other instances, it’s a matter of sperm quantity: you may not be able to produce any sperm, or you may have a low sperm count (the threshold is typically a sperm count under 15 million sperm per milliliter of semen.)